 Students will participate in the course regularly and will attend any Wimba Live Classroom or other virtual session(s) scheduled in WebCT CourseDen (if applicable) and generally be prepared for the class.
-Absence from Wimba session(s) or noted absence of participation may lower a student's cumulative point total by 20 points.
+Absence from Wimba session(s), lack of participation in the wiki, or other noted absence of participation may lower a student's cumulative point total by 20 points.
 Virtual conference sessions with outside experts/teachers in the field of distance education may be scheduled.
 If these conferences are scheduled, it is expected that students will prepare, attend, and ask questions.
 Scheduling and requirements will be posted in WebCT CourseDen.
 (Objectives 1, 2, 3, 4, 5, 6, 7; disposition; teacher observation)